hdeeg/utm_ufit/documentation/utm_doc.md

-UTM
+# UTM
 A universal transit modeler

 H.J.
 Deeg, 27 Mar 2020  (version history at end)
 UTM Version described:  utm.pro of 18 Mar 2021

-1. General Description
+## 1. General Description
 ———————————

 UTM is a modeller for all kinds of configurations between any number and kind of objects, such as stars, planets, moons,..
 It calculates the resulting brightness, and displays graphical representations of the transit-configurations.
 For an overview see the paper by Deeg 2009 that is included in the UTM distribution (file Deeg_UTM_proc_Boston08_2.pdf ).
 For citing UTM, see Appendix at end.

 Depending on the settings of the tflag parameter (see 'Setup file-, Sect.
 2.1), UTM can be used to:

--generate model lightcurves from scratch (tflag=0),with or without noise (parameter 'onoise')
+* generate model lightcurves from scratch (tflag=0),with or without noise (parameter 'onoise')

--generate model lightcurves for given time-points (tflag=1), with or without noises
+* generate model lightcurves for given time-points (tflag=1), with or without noises

--add models of planetary transits to given lightcurves (tflag=2).
+* add models of planetary transits to given lightcurves (tflag=2).
 This option is useful to generate test-data based on light-curves of non-transiting stars.

--subtract models of planetary transits from given lightcurves (tflag=3).
+* subtract models of planetary transits from given lightcurves (tflag=3).
 This option returns the residual data - model.

-- in combination with UFIT (see ufit_doc.txt), UTM can be used to fit models to an observed lightcurve.
+* in combination with UFIT (see ufit_doc.txt), UTM can be used to fit models to an observed lightcurve.

 UTM allows the definition of three general kinds of objects:
--dark objects (planet, moon, ring)
+*dark objects (planet, moon, ring)
--luminous objects (star)
+*luminous objects (star)
--objects that are neither and do not cause eclipses (point).
+*objects that are neither and do not cause eclipses (point).
 They are intended mainly to define positons of barycenters in hierachical systems.

-Functional description of UTM:
+### Functional description of UTM:

 UTM will read all required input parameters from a setup-file, which is a text-file with parameter - value pairs.
 The setup contains the parameters of the bodies that are simulated and also all generic parameters that deviate from defaults.